hoanganhduc/hoanganhduc.github.io/teaching/VNU-HUS/2025/winter/MAT1206E/index.md

 * **16/09/2025:**
   * Course content updated
     * Week 2
+  * Update the evaluation method for the midterm exam
 * **10/09/2025:**
   * Update location of theory classes to Room 107-T5 (the first two classes were held at Room 303-T4)
   * Update the number of credits from 4 to 3.
 The extra online learning activities are no longer required.